 Real-time visibility also helps you keep track of your budgets and make better decisions about spend.
 For example, an employee might see that their department is nearing its monthly budget, and opt to make a routine purchase the following month instead to keep the team on track.

 Gary Gurevich, controller at The Farmer’s Dog, has seen this work firsthand.
-“Cloud-based tools give our business unit leaders the transparency, accountability, and confidence to execute,” he said at the Agile Finance Summit.
+“Our cloud spend management platform gives our business unit leaders the transparency, accountability, and confidence to execute,” he said at the Agile Finance Summit.
 “These mechanisms help our team stay in sync and know where they’re tracking and how they’re executing.”

 It’s hard for both finance teams and the broader organization to make team-oriented decisions when they can’t see the bigger picture.
-With cloud-based distributed spend management technology, everyone can access the data they need to collaborate effectively.
+With a cloud spend management platform, everyone can access the data they need to collaborate effectively.

 Finance has been slower to modernize than other fields, as teams may feel that “the way things have always been done” works just fine.
 But COVID-19 has brought into focus just how important new technologies are for businesses as they prepare for future growth.

-Cloud-based spend management technology can scale with your business, enabling proactive controls over spend without sacrificing agility and speed.
+A cloud spend management platform can scale with your business, enabling proactive controls over spend without sacrificing agility and speed.
 By automating an otherwise manual and disparate process into a single workflow, distributed spend management software frees finance teams to focus on more strategic work, such as growing your organization.

 Cloud-based software is nothing new, nor is the idea that it is a benefit to finance teams and businesses as a whole.
 What has changed is the notion that digital transformation is a “nice to have” — the pandemic has made it a “must have.”

 In today’s economy, there are many finance processes that you just can’t afford to do manually anymore.
-Cloud-based distributed spend management software provides the real-time visibility and proactive controls you need to get a hold of your spend, enable your distributed workforce, and grow your business.
+Cloud spend management platforms provide the real-time visibility and proactive controls you need to get a hold of your spend, enable your distributed workforce, and grow your business.